Goomento/PageBuilder/README.md

 **Goomento Page Builder** is a *Free Magento 2 Page Builder Extension*, allows you to set up your own website in any industry easily by simple dragging and dropping manipulation.
 Notably, it can reuse your previous templates and sections to customize and redesign with your new creativity.
 All this process has an absence of coding involvement and configures instantly.

-_This module is inspired by Elementor for WordPress but Goomento for Magento_
+_This module is inspired by Elementor for WordPress let say Elementor for Magento, precisely, It's Goomento for Magento_

 ## 1. How to install Magento 2 Goomento Page Builder